Department of Foreign Languages and Literature

 BA in Primary Education

-Primary English teacher (English as a Foreign Language)
+Primary teacher of English as a Foreign Language (EFL)

 Primary school, age 6-12